Koala Man: Production

 It was announced in March 2021 that Hulu had given a series order for the show.
 Michael Cusack, who is the creator, voices the titular character, with Hugh Jackman, Sarah Snook and Demi Lardner joining the voice cast.
 In October 2022, Jemaine Clement, Rachel House and Jarrad Wright joined the cast, with Miranda Otto and Hugo Weaving announced to be making guest appearances.

 On January 25, 2023, Justin Roiland was removed from the show, alongside sister show Solar Opposites, after he was charged with felony domestic abuse.
-Both shows are produced by 20th Television, via their 20th Television Animation division.
+Both shows are produced by 20th Television Animation and distributed by Disney Entertainment Distribution.

 Release

 The series premiered on January 9, 2023, on Hulu in the United States, in Australia and other international territories on Disney+ via Star Hub and Latin America on Star+.

 Reception

-Season 1 has received generally positive reviews from critics.
-On Rotten Tomatoes, season 1 has an approval rating of 86% based on reviews from 14 critics, with an average rating of 6.8/10.
-The website's critical consensus states, "While Koala Man can feel like a hodgepodge of quirky ideas, its distinctive Australian identity gives it a pungent personality."
+The series received generally positive reviews from critics.
+On Rotten Tomatoes, it holds an approval rating of 87% based on reviews from 15 critics, with an average rating of 6.9/10.
+The website's critical consensus states: "While Koala Man can feel like a hodgepodge of quirky ideas, its distinctive Australian identity gives it a pungent personality."